00sapo/ask-llm.py/Readme.md

   ```

 - **BibTeX Files (`.bib`)**
   Processes PDFs linked in `file` fields (relative paths to the BibTeX file are supported).
-If a PDF is missing, DuckDuckGo attempts to find it online using title/authors; otherwise, analysis proceeds using only the BibTeX metadata.
-Automatic PDF download can be disabled with `--no-pdf-download`.
+If a PDF is missing, we will attempt to find it online using title/authors; if we can't, analysis proceeds using only the BibTeX metadata.

 ---